No-Regret Bayesian Recommendation to Homogeneous Users

 \section{Introduction}

-Thanks to the rapid growth of modern technology, social platforms have become a major component of today's economy.
-By the end of 2021, there are at least 30 platforms with at least 100 million monthly active users, and seven of them have more than 1 billion users.
-Based on a recent report \citep{RAM}, the global networking platforms market is evaluated at 192 billion U.S.\ dollar for the year 2019 and is projected to reach a market size of 940 billion U.S.\ dollar by the year 2026.
-Numerous important algorithmic problems rise in this expanding industry.
+Thanks to the rapid growth of modern technology, online platforms have become a major component of today's economy.
+By the end of 2021, at least 30 social platforms had over 100 million active users, and seven of them surpassed 1 billion users.
+According to a recent report by \citet{RAM}, the global networking platforms market was valued at 192 billion U.S.\ dollars in 2019 and is projected to reach 940 billion U.S.\ dollars by 2026.
+This burgeoning economic sector raises numerous complex algorithmic challenges.